schanks/muscle_sex/figures/snRNA/README.md

 # Sex differences in cell type level gene expression

 ## Secondary analyses

+t1_downsample.R: Downsample Type 1 muscle fiber gene counts and samples to approximately the same number in other cell types

 genetype.R: Tested enrichment of differential expression by sex by gene type (protein-coding, lncRNA, pseudogene, other) adjusting for bins of gene count

 genetype_aut.R: Same as above for autosomal genes only